dustinwloring1988/forq-cli/README.md

 [See the Final Working Coding Agent Add Tests](https://youtu.be/gvpxq1hqzXY?si=vKs9F6iRx1799A_c&t=3346)

 ## Installation
+#### ⚠️ Important Note
+I built this mostly for educational purposes and have not tested these steps!
+Please let me know if these work for you and ideally submit a PR to update these instructions. 🙏

 ### Prerequisites

 - Node.js (v18 or higher)
 - npm or yarn
-- API key for Anthropic Claude and/or OpenAI (depending on which model you want to use)
+- API key for Anthropic Claude and OpenAI (OpenAI key is optional, only used for semantic search embeddings)

 ### Install from npm